 Every year, more and more restaurants, shops and other Boothbay establishments are opening and staying open year-round.

-Here are some of my favorite restaurants that are now open year-round:
+Here are some of my favorite restaurants that are now open year-round (but check for last minute Covid-era schedule changes!):

 - The Thistle Inn (55 Oak St.).
 The Thistle Inn offers a cozy Old English-style pub with some of the finest food in the area.